Bishop Amat Memorial High School

 Bishop Amat Memorial High School is a co-ed Catholic high school serving the San Gabriel Valley in the Roman Catholic Archdiocese of Los Angeles, and was founded in 1957.
 The campus is located in La Puente, California, approximately 20 mi east of downtown Los Angeles in Los Angeles County.
 The coeducational student body comprises approximately 1,000 students in grades 9 through 12.

 History

 The school is named for the first Bishop of Monterey-Los Angeles, the Most Reverend Thaddeus Amat y Brusi, who served as the ordinary of Los Angeles from 1853 to 1878.
 He founded some of the first schools in Los Angeles and invited the Society of Saint Vincent de Paul to open St. Vincent's College, which was the predecessor to Loyola Marymount University.
 Bishop Amat Memorial High School was formally dedicated to his memory in October 1959.

 Academics

-Bishop Amat offers both Advanced Placement and International Baccalaureate courses.
+Bishop Amat offers Advanced Placement courses.